Should I Call Police to the Scene of My Car Accident?

 Police reports typically document any physical evidence (like tire marks) at the scene of an accident and any witness statements.
 The report will list what traffic citations, if any, an officer issued and maybe even the officer's opinion about who caused the accident.
 In other words, police reports are powerful evidence that can help you speed up the insurance claims process or win your lawsuit in court.

-Should you still call the police even if your accident is just a minor one?
+Should you still call the police even after a fender-bender?
 The answer is usually yes.
 Even after a minor accident, a police officer can help you sort things out, and document what happened in case your situation changes in the future.
 For example, the other driver might seem friendly and cooperative at the scene and then deny all responsibility later.
 Or your accident injuries might not show up right away.
 Call the police department's non-emergency line and ask a dispatcher for advice.

-If the Law Enforcement Agency Tells You to Just Exchange Information
+What If the Law Enforcement Agency Tells You to Just Exchange Information?

 If you call the police, and they tell you to just exchange information with the other driver, what information should you exchange?
 At a minimum, make sure you get from the other driver(s)—and that the other driver(s) get from you—all of the following information: